For years I treated my stuff as replaceable.

 By the way when he writes “dry yeast 1 envelope” I am using 1 tbsp of dry yeast .turns great indeed.

-Since my household prefers thin based pizza, I had to learn how to stretch that dough to the maximum- I started with a rolling pin and that didn’t do the job one bit. so I started using my hands, and managed to get the dough to top the pan then quickly put the sauce on top.
+Since my household prefers thin-based pizza, I had to learn how to stretch that dough to the maximum- I started with a rolling pin and that didn’t do the job one bit. so I started using my hands and managed to get the dough to top the pan then quickly put the sauce on top.

-Now here you have to be careful- since in my experience- thin dough+regular amount of rich sauce =disaster.
+Now here you have to be careful- since in my experience- a thin dough+regular amount of rich sauce =disaster.

 But: thin dough +thin layer of rich sauce=success.